sooluh/notes/clfbxjun600010al1botwgnay.md

 Because of the space condition, I used `\s+` to detect the space, and I added `?` to make it optional.
 So I optionally grouped the space tokens into `(\s+)?`.

-So I complete the regular expression as below, where I detect the open and close curly and add a backslash to escape them both.
+So I complete the regular expression as below, where I detect the open and closed curly and add a backslash to escape them both.
 Then, following the sample, I added the keyword `name` to detect that the keyword exists.

 ```markdown
 \{(\s+)?name(\s+)?\}